ibis-hdl/compiler/Readme.md

 unknown location(0): fatal error: in "parser_rule/attribute_specification/_1": class std::bad_alloc: bad allocation ../testsuite/vhdl/parser_rules/src/test/attribute_specification_test.cpp(46): last checkpoint
 ```

+  ToDo: Confirm, that this may occur only in debug mode using MS VC?!

 - Add TestCase for assertion_statement, assertion self is tested already.
 It appends only
   "label: .... ;" to the tests.